graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 +--------------+---------+---------------+--------------+---------------+--------------+-------------------+------------------+
 ```

-Here we see clear screw axes along $b$ and $c$, which have high average intensity and $I/\sigma$ for reflections that are expected to be present, but low values for absences.
-For the potential axis along $a$, while there is higher intensity and $I/\sigma$ for expected present reflections compared to absences, the intensity in the putative absences is actually rather high.
-This indicates that the a screw axis along $a$ is not supported by the data.
-As a result, `dials.symmetry` ultimately writes the files `symmetrized.expt` and `symmetrized.refl`, using the space group $P\ 2\ 2_1\ 2_1$
+Here we see clear screw axes along _b_ and _c_, which have high average intensity and I/σ for reflections that are expected to be present, but low values for absences.
+For the potential axis along _a_, while there is higher intensity and I/σ for expected present reflections compared to absences, the intensity in the putative absences is actually rather high.
+This indicates that the a screw axis along _a_ is not supported by the data.
+As a result, `dials.symmetry` ultimately writes the files `symmetrized.expt` and `symmetrized.refl`, using the space group P212121

 ## Scaling and exporting